Menswear Market in Malaysia: Athleisure Wear Over Fast Fashion

 Are high street brands and retailers doing well for menswear… or is there another market that’s taking the lead?

 Menswear On A Global Level

-The short answer here is yes.
-The current fashion market may come across as a female-dominated sector, and that menswear – a term popularised by users of social network Tumblr – is just a subordinate category.
+The current fashion market comes across as a female-dominated sector.
 The conventional thought of consumer behaviour, especially in eCommerce, is that women shop more than men.